 Homemade Gingerbread Ice Cream ~ my latest ice cream obsession is bursting with the warm spicy flavor of the best gingerbread!

-One interesting discovery is that the molasses in the mix kept the ice cream from freezing rock hard like most homemade ice creams do.Β It froze to the perfect consistency and then stayed that way.Β Love that!
+One interesting discovery is that the molasses in the mix kept the ice cream from freezing rock hard like most homemade ice creams do.
+It froze to the perfect consistency and then stayed that way.
+Love that!
+I discovered a similar effect with my homemade honey ice cream.
+Honey, like molasses, has very little water content so helps ice creams to not freeze quite so solid.

 - CARDAMOM ICE CREAM